alyssaazhang/LinearRegression/README.md

 - Linear regression from SciPy

 **Simple Linear Regression with scikit-learn**
-- Reimplemented the above but with a sci-kit learn estimator (Supervised Machine Learning)
+- Reimplemented the above but with a scikit-learn estimator (Supervised Machine Learning)

 **Multiple Linear Regression with scikit-learn**
 - Housing price predictions using 8 variables and a sci-kit learn estimator (Supervised Machine Learning)